dx-ted-emea/iot-labs/lab1-temperature sensor/README.md

 Once we a working with the basic setup, we know that we can read temperatures and humidities.
 The next step is to pass this data across to the Azure Event Hub so that subsequent activities can be undertaken upon it.

+The first thing you will need to do is to create an Azure Event Hub.
+The following describes the steps to configure an Event Hub to which we can send messages.

+1. Login to the Azure Portal
+2. Navigate to Service Bus and create a new instance
+3. Under Event Hubs, create a new instance
+4. Once complete navigate to Configure tab
+5. Create a new Shared Access Policy and set permissions to Manage, Send, Listen
+6. Save the updated configuration
+7. Copy the Policy Name and Primary Key after the Save has completed.
+These details will be required to connect to the Event Hub.

-This requires our tessel to be setup for [Wifi](http://start.tessel.io/wifi "WIFI") which is simple.
+We will the require our tessel to be setup for [Wifi](http://start.tessel.io/wifi "WIFI") which is simple.
 If you are undertaking this hackathon in a location where the wifi is gated by a HTML based username and password portal, you may find it easier to tether your Tessel to a shared WIFI from your phone.

 ```text
 tessel wifi -n [network name] -p [password] -s [security type*]